Marginal treatment effects in the absence of instrumental variables: Limited valued outcomes

-Assumption A.NL (i)-(ii) require $r_{d}$ to depend on the linear index, and (iii)-(vi) essentially require some nonlinear variation in $\pi _{0}$ under the scale normalization.
-As in Assumption NL, it is difficult to construct examples other than $\pi _{0}\left( x^{C}\right) =f\left( x^{C\prime }\gamma \right) $ that violates Assumption A.NL.
+Assumption D.NL.(i)-(ii) require $r_{d}$ to depend on the linear index, and (iii)-(vi) essentially require some nonlinear variation in $\pi _{0}$ under the scale normalization.
+As in Assumption NL, it is difficult to construct examples other than $\pi _{0}\left( x^{C}\right) =f\left( x^{C\prime }\gamma \right) $ that violates Assumption D.NL.
 Finally, a support assumption and an invertibility assumption are imposed for technical reasons.